Prologue

 He’s right.
 On the wall next to the sketch are a few random Mardi Gras-themed masks, complete with brightly colored feathers.
 Other than those types of things scattered about, it’s pretty nondescript.

 Maybe I’m psychic.
-Or exceptionally skilled recognizing a Greek-owned spot.
+Or exceptionally skilled in recognizing a Greek-owned spot.

 Separating the bar area from the restaurant seating is a half wall painted in the colors of the Greek flag: cyan blue with white panel molding.